Collectif Medz Bazar

 WHO ARE WE?

-Collectif Medz Bazar is an alternative-folk band composed of musicians of Armenian, Turkish, French and American descent.
+Collectif Medz Bazar is an Urban-Diaspora band composed of musicians of Armenian, Turkish, French and American descent.
 Drawing on their respective traditions and those of neighboring cultures, the members of the collective create original arrangements of traditional music as well as compositions of their own.